eat-sleep-code/tiny-tv/README.md

 ## Autostart Tiny TV
 Want to start the Tiny TV program every time you boot your Raspberry Pi?
 Here is how!

+### Via .profile
+* Add a line to the very end of ~/.profile such as `tiny-tv 'category' --category 'cartoons'` restart the Pi.
+Note that this will attempt to start the Tiny TV program every time you login to via SSH, etc.   You may need to press CTRL-C to abort the loading of the application in these instances.

+### Via systemd:
 * Review `/etc/systemd/system/tiny-tv.service`
    * If you would like to add any of aforementioned options you may do so by editing the service file.
 * Run `~/tiny-tv/install-tiny-tv.service.sh`